|What are the Dice?

 Edd Peg Jr (mathpuzzle.com)

 Leo van der Heijdt

-of DICE Collector (Dutch / English)
+the Homepage of DICE Collector (Dutch / English)

 Brief History of Dice